Skip to product information

 About the Publisher

-Dr. Samella Lewis was a distinguished art historian, curator, and publisher whose work played a foundational role in the documentation and advancement of African American art in the twentieth century.
+Dr. Samella Lewis was an art historian, curator, publisher, educator, artist, and institution builder whose contributions fundamentally shaped the study and preservation of African American art.

 Product Details